puppetlabs/puppetlabs-splunk_hec/README.md

 The steps below will help one install and troubleshoot the report processor on a single Puppet Master, including manual steps to configure a puppet-server, and to use the included splunk_hec class.

+1. Install the Puppet Report Viewer Addon in Splunk.
+This will import the needed sourcetypes that make setting up the HEC easier in the next steps, and also some overview dashboards that make it a lot easier to see if you're getting reports into Splunk.

-1. Create a Splunk HEC Token (preferably named `puppet:summary` and using the sourcetype `puppet:summary` from the Report Viewer addon).
+2. Create a Splunk HEC Token (preferably named `puppet:summary` and using the sourcetype `puppet:summary` from the Report Viewer addon).
 Follow the steps provided by Splunk's [Getting Data In Guide](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector) if you are new to HTTP Endpoint Collectors.
-Optionally install the [Puppet Report Viewer](https://github.com/mrzarquon/TA-puppet-report-viewer) Addon to pre-populate the installation with source:types as needed.

-2. Install this module in the environment your Puppet Server's are using (probably `production`)
+3. Install this module in the environment your Puppet Server's are using (probably `production`)

-3. Run `puppet plugin download` on your Puppet Master to sync the new
+4. Run `puppet plugin download` on your Puppet Master to sync the new

-4. Create a `/etc/puppetlabs/puppet/splunk_hec.yaml` (see examples directory for one) adding your Splunk Server & Token from step 1
+5. Create a `/etc/puppetlabs/puppet/splunk_hec.yaml` (see examples directory for one) adding your Splunk Server & Token from step 1
   - You can add 'timeout' as an optional parameter, default value is 2 for both open and read sessions, so take value x2 for real world use
   - The same is true for port, defaults to 8088 if none provided
   - Provide a 'puppetdb\_callback\_hostname' variable if the hostname that Splunk will use to lookup further information about a report is different than the puppetserver processing the reports (ie, multiple servers, load balancer, external dns name vs internal, etc.) Defaults to the certname of the puppetserver processing the report.
 This feature is yet to be enabled in the Puppet Report Viewer.